ysoftdevs/wapifuzz/README.md

 The fuzzing of the HTTP body part will be limited due to unsupported content format.

 ## Dependencies
-- Python 3
+- Python 3 with pip
-- .NET Core runtime 2.1 and higher
+- .NET Core 2.1
 - JRE or Docker
 - PowerShell or Bash